Military standoff in Ladakh: India, China agree to handle 'differences' through talks

-In the midst of their massive military standoff in eastern Ladakh, India and China on Friday vowed not allow their "differences" become disputes and agreed to handle them through talks while respecting each other's sensitivities, concerns and aspirations.
-The positive approach by the two countries in addressing strain in ties came at a video conference between Naveen Srivastava, Joint secretary (East Asia) in the external affairs ministry and Wu Jianghao, director general in China's foreign ministry.
+A day ahead of their high-level military talks to resolve the border standoff in eastern Ladakh, India and China on Friday vowed not to allow their "differences" become disputes and agreed to handle them through peaceful dialogue while respecting each other's sensitivities and concerns.
+The positive approach by the two countries in addressing strain in ties came at a diplomatic dialogue through video conference between Naveen Srivastava, joint secretary (East Asia) in the external affairs ministry, and Wu Jianghao, director general in China's foreign ministry.

-The talks came a day ahead of Lieutenant General-level dialogue between Indian and Chinese armies to resolve the month-long standoff in eastern Ladakh.
-Without directly referring to the military standoff, the External Affairs Ministry said the two sides reviewed the state of bilateral relations including the "current developments".
+Without directly referring to the border row, the external affairs ministry said the two sides reviewed the state of bilateral relations including the "current developments" in the diplomatic dialogue.
 "In this context they recalled the consensus reached by the leaders of the two countries, that peaceful, stable and balanced relations between India and China will be a positive factor for stability in the current global situation," the MEA said in a statement.

 ALSO READ